The History of 373 Consulting

 Jason continues to study and work towards new achievements and experiences.
 In 2012, he was lucky enough to be chosen to provide medical care to the likes of Bruce Dern, Will Forte and Bob Odenkirk as a Set Medic during the filming of Alexander Paine's movie Nebraska throughout Montana, Wyoming and South Dakota.
-Over the past few years, Jason has earned multiple professional certifications from the International Board for Certification of Safety Managers (IBFCSM) and the American Nurses Credentialing Center (ANCC) including:
+Over the past few years, Jason has earned multiple professional certifications from the International Board for Certification of Safety Managers (IBFCSM), the American Nurses Credentialing Center (ANCC) and Augusta University including:

 In addition, Jason was named to the IBFCSM's Certification Advisory Panel for the CHEP certification.
 He also instructs the review course for the CHEP certification and can proctor the exam for the IBFCSM.